Parent Boost Visitor Visa - Visa Matters

 • Likely to impose significant costs or demand on New Zealand’s health services

-There is likely no medical waiver provision under the Parent Boost Visitor Visa category.
+• There is no medical waiver provision under the Parent Boost Visitor Visa category.

 Two Health Assessments Required